TYPO3-Documentation/TYPO3CMS-Reference-Skinning/Documentation/CssNamingConventions/Index.rst

    <input class="t3-input-line-table">

 This is a  **bad** example as one can't guess the purpose of the "t3 -input-line-table" selector.
-It contains the word “table” but is used within an input field which makes it semantically hard to understand the purpose of the class.
-Furthermore it creates confusion with the “table” HTML tag.
+It contains the word "table" but is used within an input field which makes it semantically hard to understand the purpose of the class.
+Furthermore it creates confusion with the "table" HTML tag.

 .. toctree::